Skip to content

 Aboriginal and Torres Strait Islander communities

-The Aboriginal withdrawal unit is a service provided by the West Australian Drug and Alcohol Office as part of Next step inpatient clinical services.
+This service is provided by the West Australian Drug and Alcohol Office as part of Next step inpatient clinical services.

 The four-bed residential unit provides medically supervised withdrawal from alcohol, opioids, amphetamines and other drugs for Aboriginal people in a culturally secure environment.
 Aboriginal people are treated with respect, empathy and understanding.